chipjarred/SOToolTip/README.md

     }
 }
 ```
 The idea is to first get a `METHOD` from the class we're swizzling, which is what `class_getInstanceMethod()` returns, which I'm calling from `instanceMethod(for:)`.
 This is different from, `IMP`, which is the implementation for that method.  `METHOD` is a `struct` that describes things about the method.  `class_getInstanceMethod()` will return a `METHOD` if the class has the specified selector defined.
-So if we called it for a `NSResponder` that isn't an `NSView` requesting the `METHOD` for `#selector(NSView.viewDidMoveToWindow)` it would return `nil`, but would return a `METHOD` for `#selector(NSView.mouseDown(with:))` because `mouseDown(with:)` is defined in `NSResponder`.
+So if we were to call it for an `NSResponder` that isn't an `NSView` requesting the `METHOD` for `#selector(NSView.viewDidMoveToWindow)` it would return `nil`, but would return a `METHOD` for `#selector(NSView.mouseDown(with:))` because `mouseDown(with:)` is defined in `NSResponder`.
 For `#selector`, the class or instance preceding the method name only matters for the sake of type checking.
 Once the compiler has made a `Selector` from it, it only refers to the method name.

 In `replaceMethod`, I'm using this to get the implementation for the my customized methods, so that I can replace the existing implementations with them.

 `replaceSelectorImplementation` is my own method and we'll get to it shortly, but it does what it says on the tin.
-It replaces the implementation for the method named by the selector you pass to it with the implemenation you also pass to it.
+It replaces the implementation for the method named by the `selector` you pass to it with the implemenation you also pass to it.
 It also returns whatever previous implementation there may have been.

 If it does return a previous implementation, that's when I store it my global `Dictionary` so that I have a way to forward to it.